adamwhats/motor2040_serial/README.md

 This project builds a script for driving the [Pimoroni Motor2040 Motor Controller](https://shop.pimoroni.com/products/motor-2040) board via USB, offering velocity control for each of the four motors.

-Target velocities are sent via an 8 byte string, which is parsed as four 16 bit signed integers which control the speed of each motor - take care with the order!
+Target velocities are sent via an 16 byte string, which is parsed as four 32 bit floats which control the speed of each motor in rotations per second.
+Remember to take care with the order!

+Please get in contact with any suggestions for improvements.

 ## TODO
 - [x] Check that a fresh clone of the repo works properly
 - [ ] Stream the current velocity back to the master PC
 - [ ] Stream the current position back to the master PC
-- [ ] Expose relevant information to allow for actual velocity in task space to be set.
-Maybe do this through an abstract C++ class on the master PC side which ROS can interact with
+- [x] Expose relevant information to allow for actual velocity in task space to be set
+- [ ] Add error checking (xor on the incoming bytes?)

 ## Build